 - Spending Responsibly

 Allowances, gifts, or even money from a part-time job can go very quickly if your child doesn’t have a good grasp of money management for kids and the consequences of spending.
 Learning how to set goals and spend responsibly allows your child to hone their decision-making skills.
 As a starting point for teaching kids about money, you can help them outline their “wants” versus “needs” and let them set specific parameters on what to spend their money on.
 And if you have one, you could share your own family budget and ask them for their help and input in categorizing various expenses in the “wants” versus “needs” buckets.
-This is particularly important if you have a child at home that will be soon leaving the nest for college.
-Working with him or her to establish a realistic budget for college is a must do exercise and can prevent a lot of heated arguments over spending down the road.
+This is particularly important if you have a child at home who will soon be leaving the nest for college.
+Working with him or her to establish a realistic budget for college is a must-do exercise and can prevent a lot of heated arguments over spending down the road.

 - Introduce Savings

 As your child starts to understand the differences between how much things cost, they’ll start to learn that some items are more expensive than others.
-When teaching kids about money, help them set goals for any big-ticket items and encourage regular savings- perhaps through deposits into a bank account.
+When teaching kids about money, help them set goals for any big-ticket items, and encourage regular savings — perhaps through deposits into a bank account.
 Then, as the balance grows, you can make it a habit to review the account statements together.
 This is a great opportunity to teach your child the concept of interest and how the bank pays people back for saving their money.
 If you have a teenager with earned income from a part-time job, you can even go a step further and help them set up a custodial Roth IRA.
 This is a great way to introduce the concept of investing and after-tax savings.